-Call 911 or your emergency number if the person with the concussion will not wake up or has seizures or convulsions.
+Call 911 or your emergency number if the person with the concussion will not fully wake up or has seizures or convulsions.

-Ask the doctor before using any medications.
+- Ask the doctor before using any medicines.

 For the first day or two, it may be best not to sleep for long periods of time without being checked for alertness.
 Follow the doctor's instructions.